OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 Compared to Lagavulin, Gremlin Nob...
 - deals more damage than Lagavulin in a $$3$$-turn cycle,
 - begins dealing damage on turn $$2$$ regardless of the player's decisions,
-- penalizes playing skill cards and severely limits deck manipulation and blocking, and
+- penalizes playing skill cards and severely limits deck manipulation and blocking,
 - still has at least $$106$$ HP if given the max HP buff.

+Additionally, fights against Gremlin Nob typically last fewer turns than both Lagavulin and Three Sentries and are thus easier to simulate.

 If the player draws Bash too late during the first deck shuffle and has an unfavorable reshuffle with their Strike cards, they are likely unable to survive Gremlin Nob's attack for too many turns, even if they are able to enter the fight with full HP ($$80$$).
 Unmitigated, Gremlin Nob deals a minimum of $$88$$ damage in the first $$6$$ turns.